 If you’re traveling on a plane with a wheelchair without a battery, it will be a lot easier to travel with.
 There are fewer security measures to fill in if your mobility scooter doesn’t have a battery in it.
 You can fold the chair and leave it in the check-in to transport with other cargos.
-The airline will take the chair in the cargo hold, and deliver it to you once you reach the destination.
+The airline will take the chair in the cargo hold and deliver it to you once you reach the destination.
 You will find your mobility chair in the cargo hold on the belt with other cargos.
 However, you have to inform the airline at least 48 hours before the flight to prepare for your assistance.

 Wheelchairs with battery

 There are two types of batteries that the electric wheelchairs use; Dry, or the Gel-cell batteries, and wet batteries.
-You should go for Gel-cell, or the dry batteries if you have to fly with it for a good safety for your scooter.
+You should go for Gel-cell or the dry batteries if you have to fly with it for a good safety for your scooter.
 The airline will take both the batteries, and you have to inform them of the details about your scooter before the flight.
 The airline will ask you to provide information about the scooter you’re taking on board.
-They will have a special service for you to assist you to the check-in, and detach your scooter’s battery before the flight.
+They will have a special service for you to assist you in the check-in and detach your scooter’s battery before the flight.
 They will assist you on board with their wheelchair and load the scooter with cargo.

 The scooter size

 The size of your electric scooter matters a lot in the process of taking your scooter on board.
 As the plane has a limited accommodation capability, the cargo hold will take in only scooters up to 86 CM high.
 If your scooter has that height, the airline can load it vertically, which is necessary for your batteries and the components for long travel.
-But, if your scooter’s height is more than 86 Centimeter then the airline will have to take it horizontally.
+But, if your scooter’s height is more than 86 Centimeter, then the airline will have to take it horizontally.
 If the scooter has a “Wet” battery, putting it on a horizontal position can be harmful.
 That’s why Gel-Cell batteries are better at moving around or for heavy transportation.